 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Seton Hall, approximately 57% of students took out student loans averaging $10,936 a year.
-That adds up to $43,744 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Seton Hall, approximately 60% of students took out student loans averaging $11,419 a year.
+That adds up to $45,676 over four years for those students.

 Seton Hall University Undergraduate Student Diversity